elastic/package-storage/packages/sonicwall/0.1.0/docs/README.md

-# Barracuda integration
+# Sonicwall integration

-This integration is for Barracuda device's logs.
+This integration is for Sonicwall device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `firewall` dataset: supports Sonicwall-FW logs.

-### Waf
+### Firewall

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `firewall` dataset collects Sonicwall-FW logs.

 **Exported fields**